siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 # 1. Something Exists

-The minimal starting point of physical description is not a particle, a law, or even a named field.
-It is the bare fact that something can be registered: a nonnegative quantity distributed through space.
+The minimal starting point of physical description is the bare fact that something exists and is seen to change.
+We notice change because we register
+differences: a scratch on a table, a shifted shadow, a moved object.

-Something exists.
-Call it $u$.
+Call this something $u$.
 Its presence can be at least partially described relative to itself by writing $u(\mathbf{r})$, where
 $\mathbf{r}$ is a label for relative position within the extent of $u$: